-Here we leverage the episodic specificity induction procedure to shed light upon the extreme-outcome effects observed by Madan et al. (2014) and probe the extent to which apparent risk preferences in decision-making depend on episodic memory.
-Since the hippocampus has been shown to spread positive value of rewards across associated memories (Wimmer & Shohamy, 2012), episodic memory might be a potential cause of the extreme-outcome effect.
-To investigate this, we designed an experiment where participants made risky choices from experience (following the procedure of Madan, Ludvig & Spetch, 2014) after having been exposed to the episodic specificity induction, an experimental procedure where participants are briefly trained in recollecting details of recent experiences.

-In short, we hypothesized that the episodic specificity induction could potentiate the observed overweighting of extreme outcomes, in turn increasing apparent preference for the risky (as opposed to sure-thing) action.
+Here we leverage the episodic specificity induction procedure to shed light upon the extreme-outcome effects observed by Madan, Ludvig and Spetch.
+(2013), and how enhancing episodic processes alters the way we learn to make risky decisions from experience.
+(Schacter, Welker, Schacter, & Madore, 2016).
+We test the specific hypothesis that episodic memory processes supported by the hippocampus will spread the positive value of rewarded decisions across associated instances during decision-making learning (Wimmer & Shohamy, 2012), acting as a potential cause of the extreme-outcome effect.
+To investigate this, we designed an experiment in which we combined a risky-decision making task that measures choices made from experience (following the procedure of Madan et al.,, 2013; Ludvig, Madan & Spetch, 2014) with the above-noted episodic specificity induction procedure.
+To this end, we tested that if episodic specificity induction engages episodic memory processes to the extent that it could potentiate the observed overweighting of extreme outcomes, this would increase the apparent preference for the risky (as opposed to sure-thing) action when compared to a general induction procedure.
 To further examine the effects of the episodic specificity induction upon learning, we fit a simple RL model that quantifies the extent to which an individual participant weighs positive versus negative prediction errors (PEs) in learning the values of the two actions.

 Methods

-In Experiment 1, participants were either briefly trained in recollecting details of a video or had to describe general information about the same videos.
-(Jing, Madore, & Schacter, 2016; Madore, Szpunar, Addis, & Schacter, 2016; Madore, Addis & Schacter, 2015; Madore et Schacter, 2014).
-Experiment 2 served as a control study, in which participants performed the gambling task without any prior video or induction.
+In Experiment 1, we used a design in which half of the tested participants were first trained to recollect specific details from a viewed video (episodic specificity induction) or were first trained to describe gist and general information about a viewed video (Jing, Madore, & Schacter, 2016; Madore, Szpunar, Addis, & Schacter, 2016; Madore et al., 2015; Madore & Schacter, 2014) before completing a risky decision-making test.
+Experiment 2 served as a control condition in which a new set of participants performed the a risky decision-making without any prior induction task.

 Experiment 1

 Experiment 1 was conducted as a within-subject design, with every participant undergoing both the control and episodic specificity induction procedures.
 Participants performed the episodic or control interview and then performed the gambling task.
-Due to apparent carryover effects between across the two sessions, below we report only the results from the first session of the experiment.
+The experimental procedure can be seen in figure 1A.
+Due to apparent carryover effects between across the two sessions, below we report only the results from the first session of the experiment, thus our study is effectively a between-subjects design.

+Figure 1: Experimental procedure in experiment 1 (A) and the stimuli shown to participants during the gambling task (B).

 Participants